Maria Minakowska: Biography

-Minakowska was born as Marek Jerzy Minakowski in Olsztyn into the family of Jerzy Minakowski and Wiesława, née Kraszewska.
+Minakowska was born as Marek Jerzy Minakowski in Olsztyn, Olsztyn Voivodeship into the family of Jerzy Minakowski and Wiesława, née Kraszewska.
 After graduating in philosophy from the Jagiellonian University, in 1998 she was awarded a PhD for a dissertation titled Formal logic prior to Aristotle, also in Kraków, under professor Ewa Żarnecka-Biały.

 In 2001, she founded the Polish genealogy website Wielka Genealogia Minakowskiej based on extant historical records and data submitted by correspondents.
 By 2022, the site contained details of around 1 million people with ties to Poland.
 Based on the historic Great Sejm of 1788-1792, by 2022 Minakowska had assembled details of over 130,000 descendants of the participants of partitioned Poland's outgoing parliament, some of whom have been scattered across the globe.
 Minakowska focuses on "mass genealogy" whose research results are published on line and in print editions.

 Personal life

 In 1994, being formally a male, she married archaeologist Anna Lebet-Minakowska (born 1963) and had a daughter together.

-Minakowska’s second forename, Jadwiga, refers to Hedwig of Silesia, to whom she is distantly related.
+Minakowska's second forename, Jadwiga, refers to Hedwig of Silesia, to whom she claims to be distantly related.
+However, this claim has not been substantiated by independent research or reliable historical evidence.

 She anticipates an era when women, no longer as burdened by child-bearing or rearing, will assume their rightful place in society.